syedfayaz2007/certified-kubernetes-administrator-course/docs/02-Core-Concepts/03-ETCD-For-Beginners.md

   - How to operate ETCD?

  ## What is a ETCD?
-     - ETCD is a distributed reliable key-value store that is simple, secure & Fast.
+     - ETCD is a distributed reliable key-value store that is simple, secure & Fast. that needs to be accessed by a distributed system or cluster of machines.

 ## What is a Key-Value Store
    - Traditionally, databases have been in tabular format, you must have heared about SQL or Relational databases.
 They store data in rows and columns